 Cercis canadensis would make a nice small specimen tree, however is does equally well at the back of the border given time to grow.
 In its natural habitat this is a tree that likes a little shade and in fact the foliage can tend to ‘burn’ a little in the hot Australian sun if grown in the open.

-A new releas with golden foliage is named ‘Chain of Hearts’ or ‘Hearts of Gold’ with golden heart shaped foliage. bred in USA.
+A new release with golden foliage is named ‘Chain of Hearts’ or ‘Hearts of Gold’ with golden heart shaped foliage. bred in USA.

 A humus rich moist but well drained soil is best, sun to part shade, in warmer areas a little protection from the hot afternoon sun will keep the foliage looking great through summer.